Accounts Payable

 You can enter bills when you get them and pay them when they're due.

-Using his method will let you keep your money in your business for as long as possible.
+Using his method will let you keep your money in your business for as long as possible and stay on top of how your accounts payable affect cash flow.
 It will also enable you to track how much money you owe to others.
 You can then run reports at any time to see how much money you owe to others, and to whom you owe it.

 This is a good method to use to keep a record of all your bills, both before and after they're paid.
 You can simply use the Enter Bills window to enter bills into your A/P account and use the Pay Bills window to pay them when they're due.